 Since making this white chocolate and pistachio fudge yesterday, I'm rather concerned for my health.
 It's so quick to make.
 I actually made a cup of tea at the same time and was done in minutes.
 The only thing that takes a bit of time is shelling that pistachios and that's surprisingly therapeutic when done in front of the telly with a slightly lingering hangover.

 This is a slightly tweaked Nigella recipe.
 She uses dark chocolate, I went for the richer white version since I don't really like dark chocolate and I wanted the greens and pinks of the pistachios to really stand out.
 Make sure you play about with the salt while you're mixing - without enough salt it will be far too rich.

 White chocolate and pistachio fudge (makes about 50 squares, despite it looking like it makes half of that)

 - 30g butter

 - Bash the pistachios into rough pieces with a rolling pin (or in my case, a wine bottle).

 - Break up the white chocolate and add to a saucepan with the condensed milk and the butter.

-- Stir well until everything is smooth.
+- Place pan on a low heat and stir well until everything is smooth.